ibalosh/recipe-finder-backend/README.md

 ## 💡 Project Overview

-This application allows users to enter search recipes by one or more ingredients (e.g. `eggs mushrooms`) and get back recipes that contain the most relevant matches.
+This application allows users to search recipes by one or more ingredients (e.g. `eggs mushrooms`) and get back recipes that contain the most relevant matches.
 The API ranks results by how many of the searched ingredients match, relative to each recipe’s total ingredients.

 Example:
 Searching for `eggs milk sugar` will prefer recipes that contain all three ingredients (100%) over those with partial matches (66%, 33%, etc).